sleongkoan/RNACons/README.md

 ## Shape Explorer
-Shape explorer is a tool to explore MC-Cons outputs.
-This is useful mostly when MC-Cons considers suboptimal solutions.
+Shape explorer is a tool to explore RNACons outputs.
+This is useful mostly when RNACons considers suboptimal solutions.
 It filters consensus by keeping only the best consensus for each arrangement of abstract shapes level 5.

 ## Requirements

-- C++ compiler
-- make
+- Java JRE 7 or greater